 At The Lyceum School, we aim to provide our youngest children with the skills and qualities we believe will enable them to grow into kind citizens and successful learners.
+We encourage good behaviour and look to praise good behaviour at every opportunity.
+Teachers will praise all good behaviour in order to motivate the children to make positive choices.
 We embrace the unique qualities of every pupil in our care and tailor our curriculum to meet the needs of all children.
 This is reflected through the expectation of children in Reception and Key Stage 1 to embrace our philosophy of 'making good choices' whilst at school.